peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Composition

-How should your component API support composition?
+How should your component API handle composition?

 https://twitter.com/brad_frost/status/1090733766950223878?s=21